MystenLabs/sui/doc/src/contribute/code-of-conduct.md

 title: Sui Contributor Covenant Code of Conduct
 ---

-Sui as an open source project encourages free discussion rooted in respect.
+Sui, as an open source project, encourages free discussion rooted in respect.
 We endeavor to always be mindful of others' perspectives and ask all fellow contributors to do the same.
 We welcome you to the Sui platform and ask you to help us grow it with relevant, on-point contributions.

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+We, as members, contributors, and leaders, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,